Aileen M. McGrath

 Harvard Law School, J.D.

-Aileen McGrath, a partner in Morrison Foerster’s Appellate and Supreme Court practice, leads high stakes appeals in the U.S. Supreme Court and appellate courts across the country, with a particular focus on courts in California.
+Aileen McGrath is a leading appellate attorney and partner in Morrison Foerster’s Appellate and Supreme Court practice.
+She represents clients in high-stakes appeals in the U.S. Supreme Court, the Ninth Circuit, the California Supreme Court, and appellate courts across the country, with a particular focus on California appellate litigation.

-Aileen’s clients describe her as “one of the best writers I have ever seen,” uniquely skilled at developing “the most effective strategy” in bet-the-company cases, and “extraordinarily knowledgeable.”
+Known for her exceptional legal writing, strategic acumen, and oral advocacy, Aileen is described by clients as “extraordinarily knowledgeable,” “one of the best writers I have ever seen,” and uniquely skilled at crafting “the most effective strategy” in complex, bet-the-company cases.
 (Chambers USA)

 A broad range of sophisticated clients turn to Aileen to lead their appeals.
 Aileen has a robust track record, including arguing in the U.S. Supreme Court and leading many other Supreme Court matters at the merits and certiorari stages.
-She has also argued multiple appeals in the U.S. Court of Appeals for the Ninth Circuit and California Courts of Appeal, and she has led representations at the California Supreme Court.
-Aileen is recognized as a rising star in appellate litigation in California.
-She is ranked in the "Up and Coming" category for Litigation: Appellate in California by Chambers USA.
-Additionally, The Legal 500 has named her a "Next Generation Partner" in the Appellate: Supreme Courts (States and Federal) practice area.
+She has also argued multiple appeals in the U.S. Court of Appeals for the Ninth Circuit and California Courts of Appeal and led representations at the California Supreme Court.

-Before joining Morrison Foerster, Aileen was the Co-Chief of Appellate Litigation at the San Francisco City Attorney’s Office.
-Previously, she served as Deputy City Attorney on the Complex and Affirmative Litigation team.
-Throughout her service in the Office, she acted as lead counsel for San Francisco in numerous significant matters at all levels of the California state and federal courts, including the U.S. Supreme Court and California Supreme Court.
+Before joining Morrison Foerster, Aileen served as Co-Chief of Appellate Litigation at the San Francisco City Attorney’s Office.
+She also served as Deputy City Attorney on the Complex and Affirmative Litigation team, acting as lead counsel for San Francisco in numerous significant matters at all levels of the judiciary, including the U.S. Supreme Court and California Supreme Court.

 Aileen served as a law clerk to Justice Stephen Breyer of the U.S. Supreme Court and then-Chief Judge Michael Boudin of the U.S. Court of Appeals for the First Circuit.
 She also served as a chambers attorney at the California Supreme Court for Justice Mariano-Florentino Cuéllar.